David W. Johnson (scholar): Honors and awards

 Johnson is a past editor of the American Educational Research Journal (1981-1983).
 He founded and is past Chair of two Special Interest Groups in the American Educational Research Association: Cooperative Learning: Theory, Research, and Practice and Conflict Resolution and Violence Prevention.

 In 2012 he received the Lifetime Achievement Award from Division G (Social Context of Education) of the American Educational Research Association.
 In 2011 he received the Alfred M. Wellner Distinguished Career Psychologist Award from the National Register of Health Service Providers in Psychology.
 In 2010 Johnson received the Jeffrey Rubin Theory To Practice Award, awarded by the International Association for Conflict Management and the Program on Negotiation at the Harvard Law School.
 In 2008 Johnson received the American Educational Research Association's Distinguished Contributions to Research in Education Award.
 David Johnson, with his brother Roger, was the recipient of the 2007 Brock International Prize in Education.

 In 2003 Johnson received the American Psychological Association's Distinguished Contributions of Applications of Psychology to Education and Training Award.
 In 1981 David Johnson, with his brother Roger and Geoffrey Maruyama, received the Gordon Allport Intergroup Relations Award, presented by the Society for the Psychological Study of Social Issues (Division 9 of the APA).

 In 2004 David Johnson, with his brother Roger, received the Distinguished Scholar Award for Outstanding Research on Democratic Citizenship from the Democratic Citizenship in Education Special Interest Group of the American Educational Research Association.
 In 2001 they received the Distinguished Scholar Award from the Stress and Coping Special Interest Group of the American Educational Research Association.
 In 1996 they received the Award For Outstanding Research Contribution To Cooperative Learning from the Special Interest Group, Cooperative Learning: Theory, Research, and Practice of the American Educational Research Association.
 In 2010 they received the Promise Award given by the Conflict Resolution and Violence Prevention Special Interest Group of the American Educational Research Association.
 Also in 2010 David received the Jeffrey-Rubin Theory to Practice Award from the International Association for Conflict Management and the Program on Negotiation at the Harvard Law School.
-In 2011 David received the Alfred M. Wellner Distinguished Career Psychologist Award given by the National Register of Halth Service Providers in Psychology.
+In 2011 David received the Alfred M. Wellner Distinguished Career Psychologist Award given by the National Register of Health Service Providers in Psychology.
 In 2013 David received the Lifetime Achievement Award of Division G (Social Context of Education) of the American Education Research Association.
 In 2014 David was given the Distinguished Alumni Award, Teachers College, Columbia University.
 In 2015 David was given the Award for Life Time Contributions to Thinking Education, by the International Conference on Thinking (ICOT).
 Also in 2015 David and Roger were given the Lifetime Achievement Award by the International Association for the Study of Cooperation.
 In 2016 David was given the Gold Metal for Life Achievement in the Application of Psychology by the American Psychological Foundation.